bigfoothq/csl-parser/csl-parser/main/core/doc/csl_imp.md

 7. Throw if duplicate found
 8. Add key-value to map
 9. Return map or throw on syntax error
+10. No validation of attribute values (e.g., count="invalid" accepted)

 ### State Transition Validation
 - Maintain transition table for valid state changes